f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 client on an Android device.
 You should also have this information accessible from within your application.

-We have fields in our metadata for Bitcoin, Litecoin, OpenCollective and Liberapay donations.
+We have fields in our metadata for Bitcoin, Litecoin, Open Collective and Liberapay donations.
 Be sure to contact us if there is a change to any of those or if you stop accepting them; if you accept new methods you can contact us about that too.